angular/angular/aio/content/guide/deprecations.md

 {@a esm5-fesm5}
 ### `esm5` and `fesm5` code formats in @angular/* npm packages

-As of Angular v8, the CLI primarily consumes the `fesm2015` variant of the code distributed via `@angular/*` npm packages.
+As of Angular v8, the CLI primarily consumes the `fesm2015` variant of the code distributed as part of `@angular/*` npm packages.
 This renders the `esm5` and `fesm5` distributions obsolete and unnecessary, adding bloat to the package size and slowing down npm installations.

 This removal has no impact on CLI users, unless they modified their build configuration to explicitly consume these code distributions.